-HEC Paris online masters graduated its first cohort from this groundbreaking program in February 2019, consisting of 46 students from 22 countries.
-MSIE is a powerful program for entrepreneurs due to a project-based curriculum, where students develop and pitch a new product or business under the guidance of a team coach.
+HEC Paris' MSc in Innovation and Entrepreneurship graduated its first cohort from this groundbreaking program in February 2019, consisting of 46 students from 22 countries.
+The MSIE is a powerful program for entrepreneurs due to a project-based curriculum, where students develop and pitch a new product or business under the guidance of a team coach.
 Monica Messio, a medical doctor, MBA graduate, and entrepreneur, oversaw a group of MSIE students hailing from Dubai, the United States, and Paris, who have since become business partners.

 “It was a wonderful experience,” she said.
 “We met online once a week and I felt blessed to work with such a motivated and talented team.”
 To date, a third of the capstone projects from the first cohort of MSIE graduates are already morphing into startups.